biesnecker/tts-daemon/MCP_TOOL_DESCRIPTION.md

 # TTS (Text-to-Speech) MCP Tool

-A local text-to-speech service that converts text to audio and plays it through your speakers.
+A local text-to-speech service that fetches/caches audio from Azure Cognitive Services and plays it through your speakers.

 ## Available Tools